2023 Most Popular General Biology Master's Degree Schools in Massachusetts

 Of the 34 students majoring in biology at Harvard, 53% are male and 47% are female.

-A rank of #3 on this year’s list means Boston University is a great place for general biology students working on their master’s degree.
-Boston U is a very large private not-for-profit school located in the city of Boston.
+The in-demand master’s degree programs at Boston University helped the school earn the #3 place on this year’s ranking of the most popular general biology schools in Massachusetts.
+Boston U is a very large private not-for-profit school located in the large city of Boston.

 Women make up 77% of the biology majors at the school.